Violin Legends: Ysaÿe's Legacy

 Using a device popularized by his teacher César Franck, Chausson organized the entire piece around a unifying theme, heard at the beginning with a performance instruction that translates as “determined” or “purposeful.”
 Those three notes initiate a calm introduction, and they also launch the animated body of the movement, heading a theme introduced by the solo violin and piano.
 The wide-ranging finale completes this cyclical form by referencing earlier themes, including the all-important three notes from the beginning.

-Beilman studied with Almita and Roland Vamos at the Music Institute of Chicago, Ida Kavafian and Pamela Frank at the Curtis Institute of Music, and Christian Tetzlaff at the Kronberg Academy, and has received many prestigious accolades including a Borletti-Buitoni Trust Fellowship, an Avery Fisher Career Grant and a London Music Masters Award.
-Beilman plays the “Engleman” Stradivarius from 1709 generously on loan from the Nippon Music Foundation.
+Beilman studied at the Curtis Institute of Music with Ida Kavafian and Pamela Frank, and with Christian Tetzlaff at the Kronberg Academy, and has received many prestigious accolades including a Borletti-Buitoni Trust Fellowship, an Avery Fisher Career Grant and a London Music Masters Award.
+He has also recorded works by Stravinsky, Janáček and Schubert for Warner Classics.
+He perfoms with the ex-Balaković F. X. Tourte bow (c.
+1820), and plays the “Ysaÿe”Guarneri del Gesù from 1740, generously on loan from the Nippon Music Foundation.

 Her extensive discography includes several discs for Naxos: the Stravinsky Violin Concerto with the Philharmonia Orchestra of London and two GRAMMY-nominated recordings with the Fred Sherry Quartet.
 She also recorded widely praised CDs featuring 20th-century works for solo violin with Gerard Schwarz and the Seattle Symphony.